 Guest Host: If you become well-known to a talk show as a guest or a frequent and articulate guest, you should suggest they consider you as a guest host--to be a substitute host when the main host is on vacation or ill.
 Previous broadcast experience is most valuable; but especially at small stations you might just get an opportunity if the host is impressed by you and they really need a guest host.
 That can start a radio career.

-Internet Radio: The internet offers unlimited opportunities to do a 'radio' or TV show at little or no cost.
+Podcasts: The internet offers unlimited opportunities to do a podcast or video show at little or no cost.
 It could be live or pre-recorded.
-You can host the show on your own server or with a large internet radio company or a Youtube type site.
-An internet radio show focusing on local politics may attract considerable numbers in your city.
-A laptop with a wireless connection and free software will let you host the show most anywhere.
+You can host the show on your own server or with one of many podcasting companies or a Youtube type site.
+A podcast focusing on local politics may attract considerable numbers in your city.
+A laptop or phone is all you need to host the show anywhere.

 ATTEND POLITICAL EVENTS